 The goal is to develop more than just single transactions.
 As in business relationships, it’s costly to generate new tech transfer relationships, whether in licensing or R&D. But if you maintain a relationship with the same organization over a long period of time, the relationship can be much more cost-effective and productive.

-In the free webinar, I discuss how to make sure corporations can find you when they go looking for technology solutions.
+In the free webcast, I discuss how to make sure corporations can find you when they go looking for technology solutions.
 There are many communication tools you can use to ensure you are found by companies looking for the solutions you have to offer.
 At the top of the list is having a top-notch website that is credible and professional and includes information on the technologies you’re developing.
 This is expected and absolutely necessary.
 Without it, your office won’t be taken seriously.
-And while just a year ago, social media was considered “nice to have,” today it’s something you need to plan for.
-There are tips for implementing these strategies and more in the webinar.
+And while social media used to be considered “nice to have,” today it’s something you need to plan for.
+There are tips for implementing these strategies and more in the webcast.

 It’s well worth about an hour of your time to listen to some of best practices that we’ve spent a decade refining.
-After your webinar experience, let us know what was most helpful by leaving a comment below or contacting me privately.
+And if you would like to discuss how Fuentek can help you apply these best practices at your organization, contact us today.